ArnaudBuchholz/reserve/doc/openui5.md

 <u>*OpenUI5 is loaded from the CDN as specified in the `static.html` bootstrap*</u>

 When opening this **file directly in a browser**, the application **fails to load**.
-This is because it tries to load some resources from the file system using the [XMLHttpReques](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object.
+Since scripts running via `file://` have **limited support for [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)**, it is unable to load some resources from the file system using the [XMLHttpReques](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object.

 ![static](openui5/file%20access.png)